software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 > _"To get started with the project, we need to implement a basic set of features for the teacher dashboard application so that the teachers can manage quizzes and their questions and answer options._
 >
 > _The teacher should be able to add a quiz using a form.
-A quiz has a name, for example "The capital cities of Europe", a description, for example "Learn the capital cities of the European countries" and a published status.
+A quiz has a name, for example "The Scrum framework", a description, for example "Learn about the roles, events and artifacts of the Scrum framework", a Haaga-Helia course code, for example "SOF005AS3AE" and a published status.
 A quiz is either published or not.
 Students can only see and take published quizzes.
 Each of these values should have a field in the form._
 >
 > _The front page of the application should have a list of added quizzes.
 The list should display the information provided by the teacher while adding the quiz and the date when the quiz was added.
-The quizzes should be listed in newest to oldest order so that the latest quiz is at the top of the list.
 The page should also have a link that takes the teacher to the page where they can add a quiz._
 >
 > _The teacher should be able to edit the information of a quiz if, for example they want to publish the quiz or change its name or description.
 The quiz list should have a link next to each quiz which takes the teacher to an edit form, where they can edit all the information of the quiz.
 The teacher should also be able to get rid of quizzes they don't need.
 There should be a delete button next to each quiz in the quiz list.
 When the user clicks the button, the quiz should be deleted._
 >
 > _The teacher should be able to add questions to a quiz.
-For example, the "The capital cities of Europe" quiz could have a question "What is the capital of Finland?".
-A question has a question text, for example "What is the capital of Finland?" and a difficulty level.
+For example, the "The Scrum framework" quiz could have a question "What is the purpose of the Retrospective event".
+A question has a question text, for example "What is the purpose of the Retrospective event?" and a difficulty level.
 The difficulty level is either "Easy", "Normal" or "Hard".
 The default difficulty level is "Normal"._
 >
 > _The questions of a quiz should be listed on a separate page.
 Once a question has been added to a quiz, the teacher should be able to delete it._
 >
 > _The teacher should be able to add answer options to a question.
-For example, the "What is the capital of Finland?" question could have answer options "Turku", "Helsinki" and "Tampere".
-An answer option has an answer option text, for example "Turku", and a correctness status.
+For example, the "What is the purpose of the Retrospective event?" question could have answer options "Planning the requirements for the upcoming Sprint", "Finding ways to improve the process" and "Tracking the progress of the Sprint".
+An answer option has an answer option text, for example "Planning the requirements for the upcoming Sprint", and a correctness status.
 Answer is either correct or not.
-For example, the "Turku" answer option would not be correct where as "Helsinki" answer option would be correct._
+For example, the "Planning the requirements for the upcoming Sprint" answer option would not be correct where as "Finding ways to improve the process" answer option would be correct._
 >
 > _The answer options of a question should be listed on a separate page.
 Once an answer option has been added to a question, the teacher should be able to edit and delete it._
 >